alexjj/blog.alexjj.com/content/notes/books/index.md

 #### 2023

 * _Ship of Magic_, (1998), Robin Hobb, 880 pp
+* _The Price Of Money: How to prosper in a financial world that’s rigged against you_, (2023), Rob Dix, 182 pp
 * _Assassin's Quest_, (1997), Robin Hobb, 757 pp
 * _Royal Assassin_, (1996), Robin Hobb, 675 pp
 * _Assassin's Apprentice_, (1995), Robin Hobb, 435 pp